-The following doctoral programs accept students from our first year PiBS program:
+The following graduate programs accept students from our first-year PiBS program:

-Applicants to biomedical programs should have a bachelor's degree in biological science or a related discipline (e.g., psychology, chemistry, engineering, physics).
-Although there are no required prerequisites, courses in general biology, cell/molecular biology, calculus, general physics, organic chemistry, physical chemistry, and biochemistry are encouraged.
+Applicants should have a bachelor's degree in the biological sciences or a related discipline (e.g., chemistry, engineering, physics).
+Although there are no prerequisites, most applicants have taken courses in general biology, cell/molecular biology, calculus, general physics, organic chemistry, physical chemistry, and biochemistry.

 Competitive candidates will have the following:

 - Excellent academic record (minimum overall cumulative GPA = 3.0).
 The average GPA of registrants is 3.6, with top grades in science courses.

 - Research experience in a wet laboratory setting.
 A minimum of 1,000 hours of lab experience is expected.
 Computer-based research is acceptable for students with strong interests in bioinformatics.

 - Scientific presentations at regional or national conferences.